DACOMSIN workshop venue

 Going from DACOMSIN workshop to the main DAMDID conference

-Moscow is a natural transportation hub for those who are willing to proceed from the DACOMSIN workshop (that will come first chronologically) to the main DAMDID conference in Kazan.
 The main DAMDID conference is hosted by Kazan Federal University, which is one of the oldest universities in Russia.
 You better check upon the official DAMDID website for the exact directions to the main conference venue; below is just a general advice for going from Moscow to Kazan.

 Kazan is about 800 kilometers (500 miles) from Moscow, see the map below, and the quickest way of getting there from Moscow is by air.
 Flights are frequent, please take a look at Google Flights or your favourite flights search engine to select a suitable one.
 Please bear in mind that Moscow has got several airports, so make sure you know which one to go to for your flight.
+You can make your own judgement about what flight and what airport to choose, yet as rule of thumb an evening flight (after the workshop) from Vnukovo airport may be most reasonable.

 Alternatively, you can take a train, perhaps an overnight one with a sleeping coach.
 You can use TUTU.RU online service to find trains and buy tickets.
 Please bear in mind that Moscow has got several major (terminus) train stations, so make sure you know which one to go to for your train.